 Rustins Danish Oil is not suitable for usage in the oiling machine and as such we’ve worked hard to find another product of the same calibre.
 WOCA Oil – a specialist industrial blend of which our machine will be using – gives a similar finish to Rustins but works slightly differently: an ingression oil, it penetrates the wood (Rustins is known as a ‘surface’ oil) and dries to a hard, durable and water-resistant seal.
 Like Rustins, it is suitable for use in contact with food.

-Within the pre-oiling process, all worktops will be fully sealed with at least two coats to the top and bottom sides, with four coats applied to the edges and endgrains.
+Within the pre-oiling process, all worktops will be fully sealed on the top and bottom sides, edges and end grain.
 This product is a penetrative oil, as mentioned, as such requires fewer coats to achieve the desired finish.
-We recommend that all customers purchase a WOCA Maintenance Kit to adequately maintain and care for wood worktops in the future.
+We recommend that all customers purchase a worktop aftercare kit to adequately maintain and care for wood worktops in the future.

 Please note that Rustins Danish Oil is still the recommended aftercare product for DIY worktops (those that are not fabricated or subject to our pre-oiling process).
 We have a great deal of experience with Rustins Danish Oil and it is competitively priced and very easy to apply.
 WOCA requires a slightly more complex initial application and is well-suited for our machine; as such it is our choice for the pre-oiling process as performed professionally within our warehouse.
 Both products are excellent and yield an extremely similar, aesthetically pleasing finish.